 Reductionism and essentialism is the mistake here.

 It goes back to speech.
 It’s usually not random but not prescribed.
-Instead, it’s a spontaneous organisation of the concepts and the sounds we make.
+Instead, it’s an effortless and spontaneous organisation of the concepts and the sounds we make.

 There is an internal web of causal influences and relations in complex systems.
 There is no need for an ‘external agency’.
 The stuff clumps together and organises itself.